masoumezabihi/data_engineering_capstone_project/Guided_Capstone_Project_Equity_Market_Data_Analysis/Readme.md

 ---

-## ☁️ Azure Storage Setup
+## Azure Storage Setup

 - Data is stored and read from **Azure Blob Storage** containers
-- Credentials and container info configured securely
+- Credentials and container info  set in env file.
 - Update the `StorageConfig` with your Azure storage account details

 ---